-Parquet flooring is wooden flooring composed of small blocks that form a repetitive pattern.
-Sometimes these patterns are embellished with inlays of contrasting wood, or other materials, and usually they are geometric in shape.
+Parquet flooring is hardwood flooring composed of small blocks that form a repetitive pattern.
+Sometimes these patterns are embellished with inlays of contrasting wood or other materials, and usually they are geometric in shape.
 The most popular designs are created using regular four-sided blocks and the best known are chevron and single or double herringbone, however, the classic Versailles pattern is also becoming popular.
-And the same blocks used to create a herringbone pattern can also be used to create the more unusual patterns like basket weave, Flanders weave, or brick patterns in either stack bond or stretcher bond, all of which are stunning.
+And the same parquet blocks that are used to construct a herringbone pattern can also be utilized to create more unusual designs like basket weave and Flanders weave, or brick patterns in either stack bond or stretcher bond, all of which are simply stunning.

-The complexity of installation meant that traditionally parquet flooring was a sign of wealth, but modern milling methods now make it a truly beautiful option open to anyone for use in either domestic or commercial applications.
+The complexity of installation meant that traditionally parquet hardwood flooring was a sign of wealth, but modern milling methods now make it a truly beautiful option suitable for any budget in either domestic or commercial applications.

 Parquet is wood flooring with an interesting history

 Parquet designs originated in Europe, and across the Atlantic there is now a huge resurgence in interest.
-The earliest well-known examples date back to seventeenth century France, where Louis XIV chose individual blocks of wood to replace the marble flooring in the renovated Palace de Versailles.
-This was a practical as well as stylistic decision, since the joists beneath the marble had been rotting away due to the constant washing.
+The earliest well-known examples date back to seventeenth-century France, where Louis XIV chose individual blocks of wood to replace the marble flooring in the renovated Palace de Versailles.
+This was both a practical and stylistic decision, since the joists had been rotting away due to constant washing.
 Another early example, considered a work of art in its own right, in the Galerie d'Hercule at the Hotel Lambert in Paris was, unfortunately, damaged by fire in 2013.

-In the United States parquet last peaked in popularity in the 1960s, but it is now enjoying a renaissance over here too.
-Until recently the individual blocks used to create these dramatic floors were only available in solid wood, and installation was a time consuming process, even for experienced floor fitters.
-This was because the blocks had to be sanded down and finished with numerous coats of oil once in place on site.
+In the United States these patterns peaked in popularity in the 1960s, but they are now enjoying a real renaissance here too.
+Until quite recently, parquet flooring tiles were only available in solid wood and installation was a time-consuming process, even for experienced floor fitters.
+This was because they had to be sanded down and finished with numerous coats of oil once in place on site.
 But at Havwoods it has been our mission to introduce the 21st Century technological advances found in wooden planks into the options that allow you to create intricately patterned wooden floors.

-Our chevron blocks, where the short ends are cut at an angle and fit together in a point, are all engineered for stability and supplied pre-finished, whilst a pre-finished, pre-assembled option - our "chevron pattern panels" - make installation even easier.
-And our classic Versailles designs - small wood squares held together by what appears to be an interwoven mesh of wood strips and contained within a wood frame, are also, in fact, supplied in pre-finished, pre-assembled panels.
+Our chevron blocks, where the short ends are cut at an angle and fit together in a point, are all engineered for stability and supplied pre-finished, whilst a pre-finished, pre-assembled option - our chevron pattern panels - make installation even easier.
+And our classic Versailles designs - small wood squares held together by what appears to be an interwoven mesh of wood strips and contained within a wooden frame - are also, in fact, supplied in pre-finished, pre-assembled panels.

 Parquet flooring in your home

 Many flooring installers are adept at fitting floors and will advise you fully, however, there are a number of criteria you should consider.
-All of the Havwoods' products are real wood and, like any wood floor, must be installed on a stable, dry and level substrate and be allowed to acclimate to the room for at least 72 hours before being laid - detailed installation instructions may be found here.
+All of the Havwoods' products are real wood and, like any wood floor, must be installed on a stable, dry and level substrate.
+They must also be allowed to acclimate to the room for at least 72 hours before being laid - detailed installation instructions may be found here.